bruceqin133/TestFramework/README.md

 - core: Factories such as factory which manufactures the senders and make them run
 - interfaces: abstraction for different kinds of objects
 - utils: file operation
+- steps: steps only for cucumber sections
-- resource\jsonPath: All jsonpath values which are used to get values from response data are stored in this folder.
+- main/resource/jsonPath: All jsonpath values which are used to get values from response data are stored in this folder.
 One file for one API
-- resource\testCaseData: All test data are stored in this folder.
+- main/resource/testCaseData: All test data are stored in this folder.
 One scenario one file.
 - Testcases are defined under src/test path
 - You can get the reports under /target/sunfire-reports
 - pom.xml: defines the dependencies, env settings, plugins, properties settings.
 - testng.xml: The range of test cases which the user want to run.

-**Advantages:**
+- test/resources: .features example file for BDD mode cucumber
+- RestAssuredTest and WebSocketTest under /src/test are test files only for testng TDD mode.
+- src/test/runner: A runner class which is integrated by both testng and cucumber **Advantages:**
 1. Support different kinds of APIs: \
 This framework supports both request for REST and websocket APIs by Factory Mode in Java.
 Even sometimes user can implement inter-cooperation between these 2 kinds of APIs in some scenarios.